Pio-Trek/Coding-Assignment-Price-Basket/README.md

 # 🛒 Price Basket - Coding Assignment

-This is the sample solution for interview coding assignment challenge.
+This is the sample solution for the interview coding challenge.

 ## INSTRUCTIONS